 ceramic pots for storing water or food

-Then there was my Singaporean friend, Mary, who lived in the apartment building next to ours.
-She was a tiny woman who loved food–as culturally important to her as Chinese matrilineal family hierarchy.
-Mary would call me on the phone and say, “I’m picking you up to go eat!”
+Initiation into the exciting world of Singaporean cuisine came from my friend, Mary, who was Singaporean Chinese, married to a German man.
+She was a tiny woman who loved food–as culturally important to her as her matrilineal family hierarchy.
+Mary would call me on the phone and say, “I’m picking you up to go eat.
+Right now!”
 The food in Singapore was, and is, phenomenal.
-This is the country where my taste buds learned to crave anything spicy.
-Mary was my guide.
+This is the country where my taste buds learned to crave spices, with Mary as my guide.

-We ventured all over to her favorite “Hawker Centres”–informal, open-air food stalls specializing in Chinese, Malaysian, Indonesian, or Indian food.
-Cooked on order, on site, eaten with chopsticks while sitting on plastic stools at plastic tables on the sidewalk.
+We ventured to her favorite “Hawker Centres”–informal, open-air food stalls specializing in Chinese, Malaysian, Indonesian, or Indian food.
+Cooked to order on site, eaten with chopsticks while sitting on plastic stools at plastic tables on the sidewalk.

 fried carrot cake